cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 More information about Classifer to Sample Test (C2ST) can be found in references.[2]

 3. Make sure collected attributes possess predictive power.
 As Criteo mentions, this is a concern as the logged features were easy to collect and anonymized.
+To accomplish this, we train four classifers:

+    - A baseline random classifier.
+    - A classifer trained on treatment.
+    - A classifer trained on control.
+    - A classifer trained on the whole dataset.

+- We then compare the the log-loss improvement of over the baseline.

 ## Similarity and Distance